 In the first trailer, which was released in December, it became clear just how expansive this toy-to-screen adaptation would be.
 There was a brief history lesson on doll evolution, a glimpse at Barbie Land, and what appeared to be several choreographed dance numbers.

 Two more trailers arrived this spring, offering further insight into all there is to love about Barbie.
 And boy is there a lot to love.
 Without spoiling too much, they include: multiple close-ups of Barbie’s feet, examples of Ken’s horrible flirting, and an incredible collection of doll-friendly resortwear.
-There’s also a lot more footage of Barbie Land, which looks a little like Don’t Worry Darling but with the exact opposite energy.
+There’s a lot more footage of Barbie Land, which looks a little like Don’t Worry Darling but with the exact opposite energy.
 Barbie Land is a utopia bathed in artificial sun, a never-ending beach, a giant heart-shaped expanse of land where sadness goes to die.
 I’m livid that I don’t live here.

 Until some enterprising young girlboss builds a real-life Barbie Land, we will have to settle for watching the movie.
 Here’s what we know so far.